Anuraaag/Anuraaag/README.md

 - 👋 Hi!
 I’m Anurag, a full stack web2 developer.
-I don't want to limit myself to some language/framework/environment.
+I have been primarily working on Javascript for 3 years.
 -
-- 👀 I’m interested in building projects that can help improve lives somehow.
+- 👀 I’m really interested in building projects that can help improve lives somehow
 -
-- 🌱 I’m currently learning Reactjs and nodejs.
+- 🌱 Currently, I'm exploring React, nodejs and typescript.
--
-- 💞️ I’m looking to collaborate on any project that can help me more on pushing myself to work on anything.
--
+- -
 - 📫 Reach out to me at anuragg1000@gmail.com